X-C3LL/GPOwned/README.md

 ## Ldaps

 -use-ldaps have some bugs with ssl error EOF, no ideia if is a problem with the domain of in the code

-## Kerberos connection does not return the correct gpLink attribute when using the flag -listgpo

-For some reason kerberos return a strange output when asking for the gpLink